 Source(s) not provided due to copyright law and/or length of source(s).
+Teachers should provide access to the specified source(s).

 Elizabeth George Speare's novel The Witch of Blackbird Pond explores how and why loyalty changes over time.
 The protagonist, Katherine Tyler, better known as "Kit," aligns herself with different people at different times.
 How and why does Kit's loyalty change throughout the novel?
 Is her loyalty affected by her beliefs and religious values or by other factors?
 Is she influenced or affected by her family's opinions and expectations of her?